Beauchamp Doran: Early career

-Second Boer War and after
+Second Boer War

-During the Second Boer War, Doran was first posted on staff duties, as a press censor, and then made a brigade major.
+During the Second Boer War, which began in October 1899, Doran was first posted on staff duties, as a press censor, and then made a brigade major in January 1900.
 He commanded the garrison at Rustenburg in early 1900, for which he was promoted in January 1901 to the local rank of lieutenant colonel while in his position, and later oversaw the remount depot at Cape Town.
 He first saw field service in May 1901, when he was given command of a mounted column; that November, he was severely wounded and had a horse killed under him, but continued with the column until the end of the war.
-For his services during the war, he received a brevet promotion to lieutenant colonel on 29 November 1900, was twice mentioned in despatches, and was appointed a Companion of the Order of the Bath.
-Following the end of the war in June 1902, he returned to the United Kingdom in the SS Dunottar Castle, which arrived at Southampton in July 1902.
+For his services during the war, he received a brevet promotion to lieutenant colonel on 29 November 1900, was twice mentioned in despatches, and was appointed a Companion of the Order of the Bath (CB).

+Inter-war years

+Following the end of the war in May 1902, he returned to the United Kingdom in the SS Dunottar Castle, which arrived at Southampton in July 1902.

 On his return, Doran married Mary MacGeough Bond, a widow; the couple would be married for thirty years before Mary's death, but with no children.
-In 1904, he was posted to command his battalion, the 1st Royal Irish Regiment, with a brevet promotion to colonel in 1905.
-He moved to staff duties in 1908, as assistant adjutant general of Southern Command.
-He was promoted to colonel in March 1908 and in November of that year became an assistant quartermaster general of Irish Command.
+In 1904, promoted to lieutenant colonel in September, he was posted to command his battalion, the 1st Royal Irish Regiment, with a brevet promotion to colonel in October 1905.
+He moved to staff duties in 1908, as assistant adjutant general (AAG) of Southern Command.
+He was promoted to colonel in March 1908 and in November of that year became an assistant quartermaster general (AQMG) of Irish Command.

-He returned to a field position in May 1912, when he was promoted to the temporary rank of brigadier general and appointed to command the 8th Infantry Brigade of the 3rd Division, a Regular unit on home service, then commanded by Major General Henry Rawlinson.
+He relinquished this assignment in March 1912 and was placed on half-pay.
+He returned to a field position in May, when he was promoted to the temporary rank of brigadier general and appointed as general officer commanding (GOC) of the 8th Infantry Brigade of the 3rd Division, then commanded by Major General Sir Henry Rawlinson.